aansikkaw/aansikkaw/README.md

 * Fine-tuned a **Bio-BERT** model on a triplet dataset for text classification using **PyTorch**,reducing training loss to `0.0035` and achieving near 100% evaluation accuracy via cosine similarity.
 * Dockerized LLM pipelines and deployed them on **GCP** for enterprise scalability.

-**Siemens Healthineers | AI/ML Trainee** *(June 2024 - July 2024)*
+**Siemens Energy | ML Trainee** *(May 2024 - July 2024)*
-* Engineered a predictive latency model for medical imaging systems using **Random Forest**, successfully identifying critical bottlenecks in image generation.
+*  Performed Exploratory Data analysis methods using pandas, Seaborn and Matplotlib libraries to pre-process and visualize the cleaned data from the sensors of the Turbine and then applied Random Forest Regressor and LSTM model to predict the heat rate efficiency and achieve accuracy of 96%
-* Automated hyperparameter tuning and cross-validation pipelines utilizing `GridSearchCV` to optimize algorithmic stability.
+* Conducted sensitivity analysis using Monte Carlo simulations to identify key parameters affecting turbine performance.

 **Intel | Deep Learning Trainee** *(May 2024 - June 2024)*
 * Built a vehicle movement analysis system utilizing **Edge AI**, integrating **YOLOv8** for object detection and **Tesseract OCR** for license plate recognition.